If you live with diabetes, you probably measure your blood sugar regularly (and if you don’t, I highly recommend you make it a habit).

-This is a sponsored post and I received the Genteel Lancing Device for free to test it.
-The post contains affiliate links.
+Disclaimer: I received the Genteel Lancing Device for free to test it.
+The post contains Amazon affiliate links.

 That much finger pricking obviously means that my fingertips often look like pin cushions.
 What the Genteel Lancing Device promises, and delivers on, is less pain (!) and the option of drawing blood from anywhere on the body!

 It’s actually pretty clever.
 The device is larger than your usual harpoon lancet device since it’s designed to create a vacuum and vibration to draw blood.

 The vacuum allows the Genteel lancet to not go as deep as normal lancets (aka avoid that “going to the bone” feeling) and only reach blood capillaries right beneath the skin.
 This means that it never hits a nerve!

 To completely eliminate pain, the tip of the device also vibrates slightly when you use it.
 You won’t feel the vibrations, but they “distract” the area right around where you draw blood, which means that you hardly feel the lancet puncturing your skin.